Starting young

 Explore self-paced and immersive ways to learn Cherokee at any age.

-Children and youth who are Cherokee Nation citizens have the opportunity to enroll in Cherokee language immersion schools located in Tahlequah.
-The Cherokee Immersion School serves pre-kindergarten to eighth grade students and the Sequoyah High School serves ninth to twelfth grade students.
-Local area high schoolers may also enroll in an intensive Sequoyah High School Language Immersion After-School Program that teaches the Cherokee language through interactive methods of language acquisition.
+Children and youth who are citizens of the Cherokee Nation may enroll in Cherokee language immersion education programs located in Tahlequah.
+The Cherokee Immersion School provides instruction for students in pre-kindergarten through eighth grade, and Sequoyah High School offers immersion opportunities for students in grades nine through twelve.
+Additionally, eligible local high school students may participate in the Sequoyah High School Language Immersion After-School Program, an intensive initiative designed to support Cherokee language acquisition through interactive, immersive methods of language acquisition.

-In-person Adult Immersion Classes are offered in Tahlequah and are free and open to public.
-Free online taught classes include Cherokee 101, a survey course that covers basic Cherokee history, culture, and language, and Cherokee 1, 2, and 3 offering progressively advanced levels of Cherokee language instruction.
+In-person Adult Cherokee Language Immersion Classes are offered in Tahlequah at no cost and are open to the public.
+The Cherokee Nation also provides free, instructor-led online courses, including Cherokee 101, an introductory survey of Cherokee history, culture, and language.
+Additional free online courses—Cherokee 1, 2, and 3—offer progressively advanced levels of Cherokee language instruction to support continued learning and proficiency development.

-For those seeking an intensive, 2-year full-time program, the Cherokee Language Master Apprentice Program (CLMAP) pairs novices with master-level fluent Cherokee speakers with the aim of creating new Cherokee language teachers.
-Graduates are expected to be conversational in Cherokee in the intermediate mid category and are able to speak about most anything they wish in Cherokee.
-The program comes with an educational cash benefit.
+For those seeking an intensive two-year, full-time program, the Cherokee Language Master Apprentice Program (CLMAP) pairs novice learners with master-level fluent Cherokee speakers with the goal of developing new Cherokee language educators.
+Graduates are expected to achieve intermediate-mid conversational proficiency, enabling them to discuss a wide range of topics in Cherokee.
+Participants also receive an educational cash benefit during the program.

-Free Community Cherokee Classes are offered to the public throughout the 14-county area and at select locations across the US during the spring and fall.
-No registration is required.
+Free Community Cherokee Language Classes are offered to the public throughout the 14‑county Cherokee Nation reservation and at select locations across the United States during the spring and fall seasons.
+These classes support Cherokee language learning for participants of all skill levels.
+They are open to everyone, and no registration is required.

-Free self-directed classes are available online to the public.
-Self-directed courses like See, Say, Write and Living Things offer learners the flexibility to learn Cherokee on their own time.
+Free self-directed Cherokee language classes are available online to the public.
+Courses such as See, Say, Write and Living Things allow learners to study Cherokee at their own pace and on their own schedule.